reuters-graphics/style/packages/theme-eisbaer/guide/components/EndNotes/copy.md

+##### Correction

+A previous version of this article was incorrect.

+##### Sources

-**Sources:** NASA, Global Modeling and Assimilation Office (GMAO); Himawari-8 Satellite imagery via National Institute of Information and Communications Technology, Japan; NASA, Fire Information for Resource Management System (FIRMS).
+NASA, Global Modeling and Assimilation Office (GMAO); Himawari-8 Satellite imagery via National Institute of Information and Communications Technology, Japan; NASA, Fire Information for Resource Management System (FIRMS).

 Additional contributions from other people.